By Peter R. Breggin, M.D.

 More tort reform will mean less protection for patients and an increasing disregard for people who have been injured by medical and corporate negligence.
 It will also unleash even more drug company malfeasance.
 Instead of tort reform, my colleagues need to do a better job of policing themselves, medical researchers should refuse to sell out to the drug companies, medical journals should stop catering to drug companies, and organized psychiatry and medicine should stop acting like partners of the pharmaceutical industry.
 Finally, the FDA should do its job of protecting the consumer instead of approving toxic agents and overlooking their harmful effects, thereby sacrificing millions of patients to powerful interest groups in the medical and the pharmaceutical industry.

 Peter R. Breggin, M.D. is a psychiatrist in private practice in Ithaca, New York.
 The facts about tardive dyskinesia are presented in detail with hundreds of scientific references in Dr. Breggin’s book, Brain-Disabling Treatments in Psychiatry: Drugs, Electroshock, and the Psychopharmaceutical Complex, second edition (2008).
-Dr. Breggin’s book, Medication Madness: The Role of Psychiatric Drugs in Cases of Violence, Suicide and Murder (2008) describes cases of tardive dyskinesia and many of his experiences as a medical expert.
+Dr. Breggin’s book, Medication Madness: The Role of Psychiatric Drugs in Cases of Violence, Suicide and Crime (2008) describes cases of tardive dyskinesia and many of his experiences as a medical expert.
 Dr. Breggin’s most recent book is Wow, I’m an American!
 How to Live Like Our Heroic Founders (2009).